hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/05__shrImallalitAlAlitaH.md

 > (*S*ve.
 Up.
 VI, l2).--
 >

-​OK.
+OK.
 You mean satkAryavAda here.
 So, just because everything is existing in the form of it's cause or it's own form, you hold that it is eternal.
 In this sense,  devadatta's dead grandfather is also alive and hence he must start serving him directly with